 While I’ve found very few reviewers responding specifically to how customer service reps handle financing questions and concerns, Amex’s customer service as a whole has a very positive reputation on the web.

-Negative Reviews and Complaints
+Negative Reviews & Complaints

-Positive Reviews and Testimonials
+Positive Reviews & Testimonials

-- Automatic repayments: No checks?
+- Automatic Repayments: No checks?
 No problem!

-- Online tracking: Track how much you’ve paid off, and how much you still have left to go.
+- Online Tracking: Track how much you’ve paid off and how much you still have left to go.

-Some businesses might find that they want longer term lengths or fixed monthly repayments.
+Some businesses might find that they want more extended term lengths or fixed monthly repayments.
 If that describes you, Amex isn’t your only financing option; there are plenty of other lenders that might have what you’re looking for.
 Otherwise, Amex Merchant Financing is an excellent source for businesses in need of working capital.